aerni/statamic-apple-news/README.md

 ```

 ### Site
-Add the handle of the site you want to use to publish to Apple News.
+Add the handle of the site you want to use to publish to Apple News:

 ```php
 'site' => 'default'